kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Compile-Time and Runtime Techniques Can Coexist in One Service
+## Compile-Time and Runtime Techniques Can Coexist in One Service { #compile-time-runtime-coexist }

 A modern backend may combine all of these: